aphrochl/NtuaFlix/back-end/README.md

 #### Database Connection

 ## Installation

-Copy the files in the back-end folder into your desired directory.
+To install the back-end, copy the files in the back-end folder into your desired directory.
 Install the packages:

 ```sh